Because cavities, mouth breathing, and poor sleep

 Myofunctional therapy is a type of treatment aimed at addressing orofacial myofunctional disorders, which refer to improper muscle function in the mouth and face.
 These disorders can affect a person's ability to speak, chew, swallow, and breathe properly.
 Myofunctional therapy typically involves exercises to strengthen and retain the muscles involved in these functions.

 To identify orofacial myofunctional disorders, a trained professional can evaluate a patient's oral and facial muscle movements, breathing patterns, and speech, as well as any associated symptoms such as mouth breathing, tongue thrusting, or snoring.
-We offer treatment totally virtual for your convenience!!
+We offer treatment in person and totally virtual for your convenience!!

 Who needs Myofunctional Therapy?